chaitr91/faceCon/README.md

 - Torch

-# To run locally run
+# To run locally using PostMan / Rest Client
 - CLone the project and run python main.py